Quantum channel: Measure-and-prepare channel

 A measure-and-prepare channel can not be the identity map.
 This is precisely the statement of the no teleportation theorem, which says classical teleportation (not to be confused with entanglement-assisted teleportation) is impossible.
 In other words, a quantum state can not be measured reliably.

 In the channel-state duality, a channel is measure-and-prepare if and only if the corresponding state is separable.
-Actually, all the states that result from the partial action of a measure-and-prepare channel are separable, and for this reason measure-and-prepare channels are also known as entanglement-breaking channels.
+Actually, all the states that result from the partial action of a measure-and-prepare channel are separable, which is why measure-and-prepare channels are also known as entanglement-breaking channels.